yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 # Graphics Changes

 [Maide](https://github.com/Kelebek1) continued his efforts on improving performance through optimizations and {{< gh-hovercard "10996" "his latest changes further optimize" >}} one of his {{< gh-hovercard "10457" "earlier optimizations." >}}
-While the original changes aimed to reduce guest memory (Switch) allocations while copying data from guest to host (User's PC), the latest changes remove data copying entirely thereby resulting in nearly 10% performance boost in parts of `Super Mario Odyssey` like the Metro Kingdom area, and `Xenoblade Chronicles: Definitive Edition` reporting similar gains.
+While the original changes aimed to reduce memory allocations while copying data from guest to host (User's PC), the latest changes remove data copying entirely, resulting in nearly 10% performance boost in parts of `Super Mario Odyssey` like the Metro Kingdom area, and `Xenoblade Chronicles: Definitive Edition` reporting similar gains.

 [byte[]'s](https://github.com/liamwhite) {{< gh-hovercard "11136" "latest fix" >}} significantly improves the slowest shader compilation in `Splatoon 3` with time taken reduced from `30 seconds` to about `4 seconds`.
 A {{< gh-hovercard "10583" "recent change to our texture cache's `AccelerateDMA` logic"  >}} was identified to have been causing device losses and {{< gh-hovercard "10993" "has been since been reverted." >}}